Jomy10/nootlang/README.md

 this is encouraged.
 Just make a new folder in this project for the faster interpreter so that they are separated.
 Here, readability can be compromised for speed (JIT compilation, caching, etc.)
+- Documentation is highly needed at the moment

 ## License